Prosecutor: Man repeatedly raped kidnapping victim, said he wanted to ‘start a family’

 Pena is accused of kidnapping the victim on Jan.
 19 outside Hennessy’s bar, taking her back to his apartment at the Bunker Hill housing complex, and repeatedly sexually assaulting her.
 She was found locked in the home on Jan.
 22 after an extensive search conducted by Boston and transit police, officials said.

-Prosecutors say Pena threatened to kill the victim and even installed a deadbolt on the door to prevent her from leaving.
+Prosecutors say Pena threatened to kill the victim when she tried to get dressed and even installed a deadbolt on the door to prevent her from leaving.
 He allegedly told the victim that he had “rescued” her on the street, that he “loved” her, and that they were going to “start a family.”

 “He fed her only canned pineapple,” Assistant Suffolk District Attorney Ian Polumbaum told the court.
 “He made her drink vodka and Jack Daniel’s even though she said the wheat in the whiskey would make her sick.”